grafana/grafana/internal/intentarch.md

   * **Conditions**:
     * References `github.com/grafana/grafana/internal/schema/di.Collector`
   * **Import denylist**:
-    * `github.com/grafana/grafana/internal/extern.Client`
+    * imports `github.com/grafana/grafana/internal/service/client`
-* **`externalizable`**
+* **`service`**
-  * This group contains all the services that Grafana can either be run locally (gRPC-based communication with local subprocess, a la Hashicorp's Go plugins) or remotely (gRPC-based communication with a separately-compiled instance of the subtree that is run as an independent microservice).
+  * This group contains all the service-ish subsystems that Grafana can either run locally (gRPC-based communication with local subprocess, a la Hashicorp's Go plugins) or remotely (gRPC-based communication with an independently-compiled instance of the component subtree, run independently of and connected to by Grafana instances).
   * **Conditions**: _(These should be imports/types that we expect any component that has to run remotely)_
-    * `github.com/grafana/grafana-plugin-sdk-go/backend` (plausible, though it might be nice to move into main grafana repo?)
+    * imports `github.com/grafana/grafana-plugin-sdk-go/backend` (plausible, though it might be nice to move into main grafana repo?)
-    * `github.com/grafana/grafana/internal/extern/client` (handwavy: contains abstractions over gh/g/g/pkg/plugins/backendplugin/{coreplugin,grpcplugin}, or some more general version that's usable outside plugins)
+    * imports `github.com/grafana/grafana/internal/service/client` (handwavy: contains abstractions over gh/g/g/pkg/plugins/backendplugin/{coreplugin,grpcplugin}, or some more general version that's usable outside plugins)
   * **Import denylist**:
-    * `github.com/grafana/grafana/pkg/services/sqlstore` (you can't rely on sqlstore AND be runnable as an independent binary)
+    * imports `github.com/grafana/grafana/pkg/services/sqlstore` (you can't rely on sqlstore AND be runnable as an independent binary)

+Note how the joint effect of the conditions and denylists on `coreschema` and `service` results in the two component groups being mutually exclusive.
+That's the goal!
+Anything that can be run remotely necessarily can't produce schema that are knowable at Grafana backend compile time.
+Attaching those properties to actual types, rather some metadata system, means that the rules work even if developers forget or can't figure out the metadata.